 An old boss of mine was all about time management.
-He tried to make it his leadership shtick, even handing out a little self-published 60-page book from the ’80s.
+He tried to make it his leadership shtick, even handing out a thin self-published book from the ’80s.
 It was as bad as it sounds.
 He referenced it all the time, frequently repeating these two mantras:

 - “We must work at 100% efficiency to turn a profit.”

 It sounded like an enlightened mindset for a learning and development strategy until you tried to put both mantras both into practice at once.
 Under his management style, these two values were constantly in conflict—and neither one succeeded.

 Employees could never fulfill their jobs with 100% efficiency because they lacked specialized skills (the CEO hired that way intentionally, as he later told me), yet they could never acquire those skills because that same CEO created a fear of spending “overhead” time on learning.
 He wouldn’t even send us to training sessions or networking events to grow the business with all that spare time.

 “100% efficiency” doesn’t leave room for growth (ironically)

 The truth is that you can’t have both of these things in the short-term.
 A company’s long-term viability to compete depends on the growth of its team.
 Maximizing revenue today means paying the opportunity cost of higher revenue in the future, but there is a payoff when companies invest in long-term training (especially in the services industry).